CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 Cluster 3 is related to data analytics, with keywords like “data,” “analytics,” and “SQL.”
 These word clouds help us quickly understand what each group is mainly about.
 Next, we trained a Naive Bayes model to predict which cluster a job belongs to.
 The model reached 86% accuracy (ˈækjərəsi;) on over 14,000 job posts.
-Cluster 1 had the best result — 91% precision and recall.
-Cluster 2, even though it’s smaller, also had strong results — 90%.
-Cluster 0 had slightly lower scores — 82% precision and 87% recall.
-Cluster 3 was okay but a bit lower, maybe because some words are similar to Cluster 0.
-Overall, the model did a good job and showed that different job types really do use different words.
-Finally, we checked which words show up the most in all job descriptions.
-The top word was “data”, with over 10,000 mentions.
-That’s much more than the next word, “experience”, which appeared around 6,000 times.
-Other top words were “business,” “SAP,” and “job.”
-After the top few, the numbers drop fast.
-This tells us that data and business skills are super common and important in job ads today.